 Medication abortion also called the abortion pill, can be taken up to 10 weeks of pregnancy.
-The typical cost for the abortion pill in Virginia is $600 but could be higher depending on the provider.
+Prices for the abortion pill in Virginia can range from $400 – $600 depending on the provider and clinic location.

 SUCTION ABORTION COST

 D&E ABORTION COST

 D&E abortion (dilation and evacuation procedure) is performed between 9-20 weeks of pregnancy.
 The typical cost for D&E abortion in Virginia starts at $640 and increases in price the further along you are in your pregnancy.

 Medication abortion (also called the abortion pill or RU-486) can be taken up to 70 days (10 weeks pregnant) after the start of your last menstrual period.1